The General Election is Nov. 3

-PRIMARY ELECTION CRITICAL DATES
+GENERAL ELECTION CRITICAL DATES

 VOTER REGISTRATION DEADLINES

-April 27, 2020: Last day to register to vote online
+Oct.
+16: Last day to register to vote online

 EARLY VOTING BALLOT (aka Vote-by-Mail) APPLICATION DEADLINES

 You need to apply to vote by mail.
 Voting by mail is easy and allows you to avoid lines and bad weather.
-You can also look up information online as you vote which helps with many of the down ballot races where you might not know the candidates.

 EARLY VOTING (including Vote-by-Mail) BALLOT RETURN DEADLINES